MNGlobalInvest/MN-GLOBAL-INVESTMENT-HOLDINGS/README.md

 **Jurisdiction:** United States

 **Legal Purpose:**
-MN Global Investment Holdings, LLC exists to design, publish, and maintain **Bitcoin-denominated infrastructure coordination software and protocols**, and to interface with off-chain entities where a legal wrapper is required.
+MN Global Investment Holdings, LLC exists to design, publish, and maintain **Bitcoin denominated infrastructure coordination software and protocols**, and to interface with off-chain entities where a legal wrapper is required.

 **The LLC:**
 - Does **not** custody user funds